Supporting Your Lifetime Adoption Journey

 If you are interested in Mark, contact Ebony at (804) 354-1881.

 Kelsie needs a permanent family who will give her attention, affection, involve her in fun activities and stay committed to her.
 Kelsie is 10 years old and enjoys being around people.
 She likes to swim, ride her bike, give you her opinion on things, watch movies and anything to do with Frozen or Princesses.
 She has a great sense of humor.
 She can get upset and be oppositional.
 She has an IEP for Other Health Impaired and is doing well in school academically.
 Kelsie sometimes has a hard time with peers and younger children as she requires a lot of attention.
 Kelsie will require support throughout her life related to a chromosomal issue.
 The best family for Kelsie is one that has patience, time to listen to and spend with a child, no younger children, and feels secure in their parenting role to allow some supervised visits with her birth mother.

-If you would like more information regarding Kelsie please contact Alicia Bugauisan at 804 354-1881 , email@example.com
+If you would like more information regarding Kelsie please contact Alicia Bugauisan at 804 354-1881 or firstname.lastname@example.org.

 This energetic and fun loving sibling group consists of twins, David (left) and Cassandra (middle), and their older sister Kimberly (right).
 They are hoping for a forever home that will adopt the three of them together and can provide them with love, patience and structure.

 David, 15, likes to listen to any type of music.
 He is energetic and healthy.
 His favorite sports to play and watch are basketball and football.
 David likes reading books in his free time, especially the Warrior Book Series.
 He enjoys adult coloring books, playing drums, riding a bike, going for walks, running for exercise and going out to eat.
 David likes to bake brownies, but wishes to learn more about preparing other foods.
 David’s favorite school subjects are Math and History.
 He has aspirations of attending college, but has not decided what he would like to pursue just yet!